 I hope you now have chosen your beef.

-Now, there are some people who like to freeze their steak on purpose while some others just decide to grill spontaneously and their find out that their beef is frozen.
+Now, there are some people who like to freeze their meat on purpose while some others just decide to grill spontaneously and their find out that their beef is frozen.

 No matter which situation are you in, the method for grilling frozen steak is the same.

-The thicker the steak is, the more control you have in hitting the desired temperature; Rare, Medium-Rare, Medium, Medium-Well or Well Done.
+The thicker the cut is, the more control you have in hitting the desired temperature; Rare, Medium-Rare, Medium, Medium-Well or Well Done.

-If you want Medium-Well to Well Done, a thin steak just at or below 1” is perfect.
+If you want Medium-Well to Well Done, a thin cut just at or below 1” is perfect.
 Otherwise, aim for a thicker cut.

 If you can work with your butcher, together you can make consistent decisions to accommodate your grilling needs.